-- Strong citizenship and leadership skills by planning and implementing a project in service to the school and greater community - The ability to engage in responsible, compassionate peer relationships - The ability to collaborate and work effectively with others in cooperative groups
+- Strong citizenship and leadership skills by planning and implementing a project in service to the school and greater community - The ability to engage in responsible, compassionate peer relationships - The ability to collaborate and work effectively with others in cooperative groups been aligned to the California state content and performance standards.

-In addition to these general student outcomes, students will attain specific gradelevel outcomes in the areas of reading, writing, mathematics, social studies and science.
-(Note: The specific grade and skilllevel standards for language, math and science have been aligned to the California state content and performance standards.
 Work is continuing on social studies standards.)

+In addition to these general student outcomes, students will attain specific grade level outcomes in the areas of reading, writing, mathematics, social studies and science.
+(Note: The specific grade and skill level standards for language, math and science have